Zhang Youxia: Early life and education

 Zhang was born and raised in Beijing, but traces his ancestry to Yantou Village, Weinan, Shaanxi Province.
-He is the son of Zhang Zongxun, a Communist general in the Chinese Civil War, earning him princeling status.
-Zhang Youxia's father and CCP General Secretary Xi Jinping's father Xi Zhongxun both hail from the Weinan region of Shaanxi.
+He is the son of Zhang Zongxun, a Communist general in the Chinese Civil War, giving him princeling status.
+Zhang Youxia's father and CCP General Secretary Xi Jinping's father Xi Zhongxun both come from the Weinan region of Shaanxi and served in the First Field Army.
+His father participated with Mao Zedong in the Autumn Harvest Uprising (1927) and was a veteran of the Long March (1934–1936).
+During the Chinese Civil War, his father was a commander of the First Field Army, where Xi Jinping's father was political commissar.
 Zhang attended Beijing Jingshan School.